f1nal3/Juniorgram/Docs/Legacy/Frontend network.md

 ## Attributes:

-std::shared_ptr<Connection> mRemote = nullptr - on a server, the owner would be the client that sent the message, on a client the owner would be the server.
+std::shared_ptr<Connection> mRemote = nullptr - on a kernel, the owner would be the client that sent the message, on a client the owner would be the kernel.

 MessageHeader mHeader - header of the message.